 More information:

-Richmond Street Complete Streets Improvement Project
+Richmond Street Complete Streets Improvement Project (official city website)

 El Cerrito Local Roads Safety Plan